skalarproduktraum/phd-thesis/chapters/xr.md

-# Cross Reality for Pedestrians
+# A Short Introduction to Cross Reality

 _Cross reality_, or _XR_, encompasses everything on the spectrum between full virtual environments, and fully real environments.
 This includes especially virtual reality (VR), augmented reality (AR), and augmented virtuality.